EricZinda/docsproto/devhowto/devhowtoMRS.md

 #### H (Handle) Variables, aka "Scopal Arguments"
-The semantic meaning of an MRS is ultimately represented by a *tree* (described in the [next section](devhowtoWellFormedTree)) and the handle variables (aka "scopal arguments") provide the mechanism to do that.
+The semantic meaning of an MRS is ultimately represented by a *tree* (described in the [next section](devhowtoWellFormedTree)) and the handle variables (aka "scopal arguments") provide the mechanism to build a tree from the list of predications.

 Handle variables represent the "holes" where branches of the tree can be placed.
 To do this, handle variables are set to the `LBL:` of another predication.
-As [described above](#predication-labels), the MRS `LBL:` field serves has a way to "label" each predication with a unique identifier.
-Thus, the `LBL:` of a predication can be assigned to a handle variable in a different predication to indicate that it should be placed *there*.
-By assigning `LBL:`s to holes like this, an entire well-formed tree is built.
+As [described above](#predication-labels), the MRS `LBL:` field serves as a way to "label" each predication with a unique identifier.
+Thus, the `LBL:` of a predication can be assigned to a handle variable in a different predication to indicate that it should be placed there.
+By assigning `LBL:`s to holes like this, an entire tree can be built.

-When a tree is built and being resolved, a predication with handle arguments is expected to use the branches assigned to it to do ... whatever it is supposed to do.
-For example, the `_the_q` has two handle arguments, `h5` and `h6` in the MRS for "A dog is small":
+When a tree is built and being resolved, a predication with handle arguments is expected to use those branches to do ... whatever it is supposed to do.
+For example, the `_the_q` has two handle arguments, `h5` and `h6` in the MRS for "The dog is small":

 ~~~
 [ TOP: h0